All Your Bidet FAQs, Answered

 Do you need a plumber to install a bidet?

 Need assistance?
 We’ll walk you through your installation over the phone.
 Call us at (847) 458-2334 for help.
+P.S.
+We consider the SlimEdge to be one of the easiest-to-install bidets, but they are all simple DIY jobs!

-How do I know if my toilet bowl is round or elongated?
+How do I know if my toilet bowl is round or elongated

-Typically, older toilet bowls are round.
+• Older toilet bowls are round.
 The inside of a round toilet bowl is usually about 11 inches in diameter, measuring from side to side.

-Most modern toilets have an elongated bowl that’s about two inches longer than it is wide.
+• Most modern toilets have an elongated bowl that’s about two inches longer than it is wide.
 It's a noticeable difference.

-If you're still wondering, you can measure from the two mounting bolts at the seat hinge to the very front of the toilet bowl.
-That measurement will be about 16 1/2 inches if the bowl is round, and 18 1/2 inches if your bowl is elongated.
-Check out our compatibility guide for more details.
+If you want to be completely sure, measure from the two mounting bolts at the seat hinge to the very front of the toilet bowl.
+That measurement will be about 16 1/2 inches for a round bowl and 18 1/2 inches for an elongated bowl.

 Does a bidet need electricity?